The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Boundary Method

 \subsubsection{Step (5): approximating the Wasserstein distance}

-By the time we reach \aref{a:wass}, the partial \Was{} distance $\widetilde{P}$ includes the exact cost of all the identified interior regions.
-What remains is to approximate the cost of the regions associated with $B^r$.
+Because some applications focus on determining the transport map, rather than the Wasserstein distance, Step (5) is optional.
+One could also skip the computation of $\widetilde{P}$ in Step (2), since the Wasserstein distance can be computed in full using only the transport map defined by the boundary set.
+However, we find it convenient to compute as much of the distance as possible within the boundary method algorithm, establishing $\widetilde{P}$ one box at a time during Step (2).
+By the time we reach \aref{a:wass}, the partial \Was{} distance $\widetilde{P}$ includes the exact cost of all the identified interior regions, and all that remains is to determine the cost of the regions associated with $B^r$.